Diet and High Blood Pressure

 High fat, saturated fat and trans fat intake

-A high fat, high saturated fat and trans fat intake has been linked to high blood cholesterol, LDL-cholesterol, and triglycerides.
-High blood cholesterol, especially high LDL-cholesterol, and high triglycerides contribute to both atherosclerosis and high blood pressure.
+Diets high in fat, saturated fat and trans fat can increase LDL-cholesterol and triglycerides, which contribute to both atherosclerosis and high blood pressure.
 Atherosclerosis narrows the blood vessels and thus decreases blood flow to the kidneys.
 The kidneys try to increase blood pressure by expanding blood volume and constricting smaller blood vessels.
 However, the pressure increases not only in the kidneys, but also all over the body.
 The resulting increase in blood pressure can further damage blood vessel walls and intensify atherosclerosis.

 A diet low in total fat, saturated fat and trans fat helps lower blood cholesterol and triglycerides, which may decrease your risk of developing atherosclerosis.
 Reducing fat intake can also help with weight loss, which may lower blood pressure.
 The Dietary Reference Intakes recommend a diet low in saturated fat and trans fat and one which provides 20% to 35% of daily calories intake from fat.
 Diets with up to 35% of calories from fat can be compatible with good health if calorie intake is reasonable, most fats come from unsaturated sources, and saturated and trans fat intakes are low.
 The Dietary Guidelines recommend that starting at age two, saturated fat intake be less than 10% of calories daily.

 - 6 oz. of grains

 - 2 1/2 cups of vegetables